jayye999/group8a2.github.io/index.md

 ## The stages include:-

-## 1) Register: When the user is interested in the scheme, they can easily register by putting the details put to sign up and select a password for the account setup.
-The site will then ask the appliances they are interested in getting replaced.
-All the selected preferences would be saved alongside the replacement products.

-## 2) Approval from Accredited provider to upgrade: This will then go through the backend process to get an accredited providers approval for the upgrade of existing product.
+#### 2) Approval from Accredited provider to upgrade: This will then go through the backend process to get an accredited providers approval for the upgrade of existing product.
 Once the approvals are achieved

-## 3) Appointment: After the approval an appointment call or email would be made to the user for setting up a time with the required installer.
+#### 3) Appointment: After the approval an appointment call or email would be made to the user for setting up a time with the required installer.
 If the appointment is successful, the site would give out the details of the selected installer.

-## 4) Installation: Products would be physically installed by the installer.
+#### 4) Installation: Products would be physically installed by the installer.

-## 5) Warranty: All the warranty, installations and terms and conditions would be updated to the account which can be accessed anytime later.
+#### 5) Warranty: All the warranty, installations and terms and conditions would be updated to the account which can be accessed anytime later.

 The site after the appointment would remove any recommendations or tabs related to the product already installed.